 It’s estimated that Cushing’s disease impacts between 10 to 15 people per million, but comparatively high cortisol levels above what are considered normal affect millions of people and most adults.
 While symptoms of Cushing’s disease and high cortisol tend to be similar, those caused by Cushing’s disease are usually more severe, last longer and more often cause other complications.

-On the other hand, the opposite of having Cushing’s disease — experiencing abnormally low cortisol levels — can result in a condition known as Addison’s disease, adrenal insufficiency or adrenal fatigue.
+On the other hand, the opposite of having Cushing’s disease — experiencing abnormally low cortisol levels — can result in a condition known as Addison’s disease or adrenal insufficiency.
 Addison’s disease is also rare and is considered a type of autoimmune disease, since it causes the immune system to attack the body’s own healthy tissue.
 In this case, tissues within the adrenal glands themselves becomes damaged and inflamed due to some sort of trauma, which alters how the adrenals produce hormones.

 Some clues that may signal you’re living with high cortisol levels, specifically in the form of Cushing’s disease, include: (18)

 - weight gain, especially around the abdomen/stomach (this can happen despite not changing your diet or exercise routine)

 - fatigue (including feeling “tired but wired”)

 - irregular periods and fertility problems (Chronic stress drives pregnenolone/progesterone into conversion to cortisol, which competes for precursors available for synthesizing of other important hormones, like DHEA, estrogen and estradiol.
 This is known as “The Progesterone/Pregnenolone Steal Effect”) (19)